 MassTrails Grant Program Overview

-MassTrails provides grants to support recreational trail and shared use pathway projects across the Commonwealth.
-Grant amounts are dependent on the project and its needs, but generally range from $5,000 to $100,000 with grants of up to $300,000 awarded to projects demonstrating critical network connections of regional significance.
+MassTrails provides grants to support recreational trail and shared-use pathway projects across the Commonwealth.
+The award maximum depends on the project type and needs and is generally $100,000 for recreational trails projects and up to $500,000 for shared-use path projects demonstrating critical network connections of regional or statewide significance.

 Eligible grant activities include project development, design, engineering, permitting, construction, and maintenance of recreational trails, shared-use pathways, and the amenities that support trails.

-MassTrails grants are REIMBURSABLE, meaning grantees must first pay for expenditures themselves and then submit for reimbursement using the required documentation.
+MassTrails grants are REIMBURSEMENT grants, meaning grantees must first pay for expenditures and then submit for reimbursement using the required documentation.

 MassTrails grants are MATCHING grants and require that proponents provide a minimum of 20% of the total project cost.